 To protect man from all these unnecessary mental strains and shattering nerves, and to enable him to lead a natural life in means as well as in ends, Islam has forbidden gambling of all forms and kinds.

 Similarly, it is a shameful retreat from reality and an irresponsible insult to the best quality in man, i.e a thinking mind, to get entangled in the tight strands of intoxication or cornered in the vicious whirl of alcohol.
 The menaces and tragedies of intoxication are too obvious to be elaborated.
 Many lives are being lost every day on this account.
 Many families break up because of this menace.
 Many billions of dollars are swallowed in the drinking channel every year.
 Countless doors are closed on misery and unhappiness arising from drinking habits.
 Besides the destruction of health, the depression of mind, the dullness of the soul, absorption of wealth, the disintegration of families, the abuse of human dignity, the sabotage of morality, the humiliating retreat from reality; everyone of the so-called social drinkers is a highly potential alcoholic.
-Islam cannot tolerate these menaces or let man abuse the very sense of life in this tragic way.
+Islam prohibits these menaces and does not condone man's abuse of the very sense of life which all too often becomes a tragic way of life.

 That is the reason why Islam does not associate gambling and drinking with good sports and refreshing amusements and, instead, has banned them once and for all.
 To appreciate the viewpoint of Islam in this respect, one has only to check any news medium, read any medical report, visit any social service agency, or watch any court proceedings.
 Of all the agonising social problems, alcoholism is by far the most serious.